JuliaDiff/ChainRules.jl/docs/src/index.md

  - `dx` could be anything, including a pullback.
 It really should not show up outside of tests.
  - `v̇` is a derivative of the input moving forward: ``v̇ = \frac{∂v}{∂x}`` for input ``x``, intermediate value ``v``.
  - `v̄` is a derivative of the output moving backward: ``v̄ = \frac{∂y}{∂v}`` for output ``y``, intermediate value ``v``.
- - `Ω` is often used as the return value of the function having the rule found for.
-Especially, (but not exclusively.) for scalar functions.
+ - `Ω` is often used as the return value of the function.
+Especially, but not exclusively, for scalar functions.
      - `ΔΩ` is thus a seed for the pullback.
      - `∂Ω` is thus the output of a pushforward.